Program Goals

 • German art, architecture, and fashion have set the tone for millennia.

-Three distinct concentrations offered:
+Two distinct concentrations offered:

-• Education Majors
+• German Education Major

 The major in German consists of ten courses (31 credit hours): three required Foundational Courses (10 credit hours), four Context Courses (12 credit hours), and three Elective Courses (9 credit hours), of which two must be in the German program for which majors complete some work in German.